 Health and COVID-19 Vaccination Update

 Household illness rates have been fluctuating over the past few months.
 Illness had been getting reported at some of the lowest rates yet in the study from February to May.
 Since June the rates have increased just a bit, sitting at 28% in August 2021 (30% of women reported an illness that month compared to 22% of men).

 The total number of workers in our respondent pool who had received a vaccination against COVID-19 stood at 141 at the end of September 2021.
 This represents a bit over 9% of all respondents (including those respondents who were one time a part of the study but subsequently dropped out).
 Week over week since about July, vaccination rates among workers have been gaining traction: before July, less than half a percent of our respondent pool was getting vaccinated each week; from late July onward, the share of respondents getting vaccinated has remained much closer to a full percent and sometimes higher.
 However, if the current vaccination rates were to continue, it would still take about two more years for all respondents to receive the shot.

-The monthly data from April 2020 to August 2021 presented here come from interviews conducted over the phone with a pool of 1,377 workers.
+The data are drawn from interviews with about 1,300 workers interviewed weekly from August 2020 to August 2021.
+The number of worker responses in a particular month vary depending on interview participation rates throughout the month, but were never below 1,244 during this period.
 These workers are employed in factories spread across the five main industrial areas of Bangladesh (Chittagong, Dhaka City, Gazipur, Narayanganj, and Savar).
 Just over three-quarters of the working respondents are women, roughly representative of workers in the sector as a whole.